DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 %endif
 ```

 It might be sheer luck that the 6.1 kernel replaced 5.14, and not the other way around!
+And what's the purpose of `runtime-install.tmpl` then, in which the kernel and its modules are listed by name, so I could specify different names, i.e. with `-lt` inserted?

-But if this is the quality of open-source code, I don't want to know how the closed-source one looks like...
+If this is the quality of open-source code, I don't want to know how the closed-source one looks like...

 ### 5. Download a prebuilt ISO